krieselreihe/litr/CONTRIBUTING.md

 ## Files and Directories

-Here an overview of some essential files and folders when working with the code.
+Here an overview of **a few** important files and folders when working with the code.

 ### Client